 Which type of electric bike do I need?
 Well, there is no rule of thumb of rule to decide the best option.
 Each of the three types has its advantages and disadvantages.
 The choice largely depends on what type of rider you are and what you would like to use your e-bike for.

 Which type of electric bike is the most efficient?
-We recommend mid-motor bikes based on their built and other advantages as compared to front and rear motor e-bikes.
+We recommend mid-motor bikes based on their built and other advantages as compared to the front and rear motor e-bikes.
 Mid-motor bikes utilize a low center of gravity effect.
-Their weight is evenly distributed on front and rear parts of the bike.
+Their weight is evenly distributed on the front and rear parts of the bike.

 How powerful is an electric bike motor?